Our Approach

 5. Modeling Tools

-From the research and engagement efforts, we will identify specific waste prevention programs and policies to consider implementing to amplify what’s already successful and fill waste prevention gaps in our community.
+From the research and engagement efforts, we are currently working to identify specific waste prevention programs and policies to consider implementing to amplify what’s already successful and fill waste prevention gaps in our community.
 We will use the prioritization criteria from the WP Plan to evaluate the programs and policies and decide short-term and long-term priorities.
 Based on this, we will develop an Implementation Plan.

 Once we have identified our waste prevention program and policy priorities, we will collaborate with community and form partnerships to develop and implement the efforts.
 We will also develop tools to measure success and track progress towards the waste prevention goals and metrics laid out in the WP Plan.